Ēpiha Pūtini: Ihumātao Mission Station

 In 1836 Pūtini moved back with his tribe to the Āwhitu Peninsula. on the west shore of the Manukau Harbour.
 Following his move back, Pūtini requested to have a Wesleyan missionary to be sent to his village at Pehiakura, and be based there.
 This was spurred on by the closure of the Wesleyan mission at Ōrua that same year, after a dispute with the Anglican Church Missionary Society.
-Pūtini's request was denied, due to the agreement made by the two denominations to stay out of each others jurisdiction.
+Pūtini's request was denied, due to the agreement made by the two denominations to stay out of each other's jurisdiction.
 Despite this denial, Pūtini refused to move his allegiance away from the Wesleyans.
 A notable interaction is recorded, where visiting a visiting minister offered to baptise Pūtini into the Anglican denomination.
 Pūtini responded enquiring how many times Jesus Christ was baptised, and when the minister replied 'once', Pūtini responded, "Then once will do for me, as I wish to imitate His example as closely as possible".

 After the denial of a missionary, Pūtini built a Methodist chapel in Pehiakura out of raupō, and in 1838, began teaching the gospel and also running a school.
 Numerous baptisms and marriages are recorded taking place at this raupō chapel.
 Pūtini continued to campaign not only for a Wesleyan missionary at Pehiakura, but also housing, schools, and hospitals.
 Following the Remuera Feast of 1844, an inter-tribal peacemaking event of which Pūtini was one of the hosts, Pūtini approached Reverend Walter Lawry, the recently appointed Superintendent of the Methodist Mission, to once again, request for a missionary.
 Lawry was impressed by Pūtini, and described him favourably, saying:

 ‘A fine chief, about thirty-five years of age, who for many years has been baptised into the Christian faith and has walked uprightly… He is a fine person, has agreeable features, is not tattooed, and generally appears in European clothes.
 His wife rides on her saddle and horse and he on his: probably they are the only example of this advance in civilization in New Zealand… He is currently the most intelligent man I have seen amongst the aborigines’.

 Following this meeting, Lawry agreed to send a missionary to Pehiakura, and although there is no date of the erection of the Ihumātao mission station, the buildings were erected by 1849.